 I latched onto that story so fast.
 It’s super creepy and a big mystery, and I’m definitely storing the idea of that discovery in the back of my mind, to inspire events in a future story.

-Nobody’s quite sure where the coffins/dolls came from, who put them there, or what they’re meant to stand for.
+Nobody’s quite sure where the coffins or dolls came from, who put them there, or what they’re meant to stand for.
 Several theories have arisen.
 Are they something to do with witchcraft?
 Maybe they’re meant to represent soldiers that never made it home to be buried by their families, and the dolls were a way to help the grieving families have something to bury at least.
-Some people believe they have to do with the victims of Burke and Hare.
+Then again, maybe they have something to do with the victims of Burke and Hare…

 Burke and Hare were infamous murderers in Edinburgh in the 19th century.
-Grave robbing and the selling of bodies to the surgical school was a huge thing.
-Burke and Hare took it one step further by not waiting until people had died to sell them to the school.
-They killed 16 (known) victims, which is why some people think the Arthur’s Seat coffins were some kind of shrine to those victims (which only raises more questions), and when they were eventually caught, Hare got out with a light sentence of two years in prison by ratting out Burke and blaming him for everything.
-Burke was hanged, and via the karma gods, his body was then sold to the medical school.
-People paid to see the body, and to poke it with knives.
-Journal covers and coin purses were made out of his skin.
-Eewwwww.
+Grave robbing and then selling the bodies to the surgical school was a huge business operation back then.
+Burke and Hare took this operation one step further – by not waiting until people had died to sell them to the school.
+They killed 16 (known) victims, which is why some people think the Arthur’s Seat coffins were some kind of shrine to those victims (which only raises more questions about who could have put them there).
+When Burke and Hare were eventually caught, Hare got off with a light sentence of two years in prison by ratting out Burke and blaming him for everything (cheers, mate).
+Burke was hanged and his body was then sold to the medical school (kaaaarma).
+People paid to see the body, and to poke it with knives (as you do).
+They even made journal covers and coin purses out of his skin (as you… do…).

-The last story I’ll share with you is the story of the two grave robbers who dug up the body of a rich woman.
-When they dug up her body, she was covered in jewels and fine, expensive clothing.
-They couldn’t take any of these things, because then it actually would be considered stealing and a crime, nor could they hand over the body like this, the medical school wouldn’t accept it, so they started to take everything off her.
-But when they reached her hands, they couldn’t get her rings off.
-So they started sawing off her fingers.
-One…two…three.
-On the third finger, the woman sits up screaming, and, understandably, scaring the Dickens out of the two grave robbers, who run hollering from the cemetery.
+The last story I’ll share with you is the story of the two grave robbers who dug up the body of a rich woman by mistake.
+When they dug up her body, they discovered she was covered in jewels and fine, expensive clothing.
+And that was a huge problem!
+You see, at the time, it wasn’t technically illegal to steal a body, but it would be considered a crime to take the things on the body.
+So, they put their two grave-robbing heads together and decided the best thing for everyone (especially the lady, right?) would be to remove everything on the body.
+They started to do just that, but when they reached her hands, they couldn’t get her rings off.
+Okay.
+Not to worry – what’s a dead body need fingers for anyways?
+We’ll just saw ’em off!
+One finger *grunt, grunt*… two *grunt*… three – and that’s when the woman sits up screaming!
+Understandably, this scares the ol’ Charlie Dickens out of the two grave robbers, who run hollering from the cemetery.
 Turns out, the woman wasn’t actually dead, but in a super deep coma, and the trauma of having her fingers sawed off woke her up.
-She ended up living for ten more years after that.
-Still trying to decide if she’s the luckiest woman in the world, or the unluckiest.
+She ended up living for ten more years after that!
+I’m still trying to decide if she’s the luckiest woman in the world, or the unluckiest…

 So that was our first day.
 A great way to start off the trip, if I do say so myself – what could be better than ghost stories, author mishaps, and mysterious coffins?